tehmaze-labs/secrets/README.md

 The secrets server does not take care of automagically re-encrypting secrets if a node joins a group, because under normal circumstances the secret server has no access to the decrypted data.

+## Message packets

+Encrypted secrets will have to following format:

+    {
+        "sender": "<32 byte public key>",
+        "nonce":  "<24 byte nonce>",
+        "secret": "<secret box>",
+        "keys": {
+            "<32 byte public key>": "<box>",
+            ...
+        }
+    }

+All of the data in this message is BASE64 encoded.
+The box format is a sealed NaCL box encrypted from sender's private key to receiver's public key.
+The secret box format is a sealed NaCL box encrypted with the key stored in box.